MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-OrganizationSegment.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the New-OrganizationSegment cmdlet to create organization segments in the Office 365 Security & Compliance Center.
+Use the New-OrganizationSegment cmdlet with the UserGroupFilter parameter that corresponds to the [attribute](https://docs.microsoft.com/Office365/SecurityCompliance/information-barriers-attributes) you want to use to define segments of users in the Office 365 Security & Compliance Center.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).